lumc-sasc/wf-rnaseq/docs/DEVELOPERGUIDE.md

 LncRNAseq falls under the dark green part of the workflow image. <br/>
 Expression quantification subworkflow falls under the dark red and grey part of the workflow image <br/><br/><br/>

+## Directory structure.
+A certain structure should be followed when addding processes, workflows and subworkflows. <br/>
+A workflow should be added to the workflows directory, <br/>
+a subworkflow should be added to the subworkflows directory, <br/>
+and a process should be added in the local directory of the modules directory if it is a custom module. <br/>
+The script that should be initiated is the main.nf file, with desired profile. <br/>

 # Dependencies
 ## Workflow dependencies
 For workflow dependencies, see user guide.